anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/b-templates.md

 # Appendix B — Templates

-This appendix provides ready-to-use templates that support the deployment, governance, and review of systems built using the F7-LAS framework.
+This appendix provides ready-to-use templates that support the deployment, governance, and review of systems built using the F7-LAS model.

 Organizations should clone these templates into their internal repositories and customize them based on their risk appetite, tooling, and regulatory environment.